List of Haven characters: Claire Callahan

 Claire, played by Bree Williamson (season 3), is a psychiatrist who works with Troubled people to help them adjust.
 She has worked behind the scenes with many of the Troubled people that Audrey has helped.
 She says her job starts when Audrey's has finished.

 Claire, in season three, becomes a major ally to Audrey as Audrey tries to remember things from her past lives, eventually resulting in Audrey getting enough information to ID the Colorado Kid.
 Her medical background makes her a great aid in many cases involving the Troubled, and her ability to work with Audrey makes her valuable as Audrey investigates her own history.

-In Last Goodbyes, Claire is revealed to be a skin used by the Bolt Gun Killer, having been killed a few days earlier.
+In Last Goodbyes, Claire is revealed to be a skin used by Arla Cogan, having been killed a few days earlier.

-Tommy Bowen
+Arla Cogan

-Tommy, played by Dorian Missick (season 3), is a Haven PD officer who works with Audrey and Nathan in season 3.
-He was a Boston detective and came to Haven looking for the killer of his partner, a killer who harvests organs from his victims.
-Tommy has some unstated problems back in Boston (as indicated by him disposing of a body soon after his arrival in Haven) and has decided to stay in Haven at the request of police chief Nathan Wuornos.
-He indicates that he is skeptical about the Troubles, but is willing to work with Nathan.
+Arla, played by Laura Vandervoort (guest season 3), Tim Post (cast season 3), Deborah Tennant (cast season 3), Dorian Missick (season 3) and Bree Williamson (guest season 3) was James Cogan's wife and the real identity of The Bolt-Gun Killer who kills people for their skins, people including Boston detective Tommy Bowen, an unknown male figurine, Roslyn Toomey, the Guardsman, Grady and Claire Callahan.
+Her first two victims were an unknown figurine and Roslyn Toomey.
+Arla in Tommy's skin pretends to have some unstated problems back in Boston (as indicated by her disposing of a body of the real Tommy soon after his arrival in Haven) and has decided to stay in Haven at the request of police chief Nathan Wuornos.
+She indicates that he is skeptical about the Troubles, but is willing to work with Nathan.

-In the two part episode Magic Hour, Nathan finds evidence that indicates Tommy is the Bolt Gun Killer and Duke identifies him as Troubled, but it was later revealed that the killer is not Tommy (he didn't have the Guard tattoo seen on a security camera).
-He tortures Vince and Dave to find out about the Colorado Kid and about the mysterious barn.
-Tommy is apparently killed while trying to escape from Audrey and Nathan when the boat suddenly explodes.
+In the two part episode "Magic Hour", Nathan finds evidence that indicates "Tommy" is the Bolt Gun Killer and Duke identifies him as Troubled, but it was later revealed that the killer is not "Tommy" (he didn't have the Guard tattoo seen on a security camera).
+Arla in Tommy's skin tortures Vince and Dave to find out about the Colorado Kid and about the mysterious barn.
+She is apparently killed while trying to escape from Audrey and Nathan when the boat suddenly explodes.

-In Burned, a body is found which is identified through dental records to have been the real Tommy, killed by the Bolt Gun Killer not long before the killer appeared in Haven in Tommy's guise, for the killer is able to "wear" skins of other people to impersonate them.
-He kills people for their skins, people including Tommy, Roslyn Toomey, and the Guardsman, Grady.
-He was not killed in the boat explosion, as Tommy's skin is later found in the Bolt Gun Killer's lair.
+In "Burned", a body is found which is identified through dental records to have been the real Tommy, killed by the Bolt Gun Killer not long before she appeared in Haven in Tommy's skin days after kidnapping Audrey while disguised as both an unknown male figurine and Roslyn Tooomey, for the killer is able to "wear" skins of other people to impersonate them.

+Arla was not killed in the boat explosion, as Tommy's skin is later found in her lair where Audrey and Nathan also discovered another tank that houses the next victim's skin.
+Unbeknowst to both, Arla's next victim was Claire Callahan.